ironhokage/C-Cheat-sheet/README.md

 ## <u>Table of Contents</u>

 > [!IMPORTANT]
-> This is still in the early stages of progress, do NOT take this as the final table of contents, i will reorganize and redo this as the repo grows
+> This is still in the early stages of development, do NOT take this as the final table of contents, i will reorganize and redo this as the repo grows